Singapore Visa Photo Maker — ICA-Compliant 400 x 514 Photo Online

 - Image shows visible compression artifacts after aggressive resizing to hit the file cap

-- Upload a clear, front-facing photo taken in good lighting.
+- Upload a clear, front-facing photo taken in good lighting against a plain white wall.

 - Select your visa type — tourist/business, Student's Pass, or Employment Pass — so the correct file-size profile is applied.